g-zajac/mkdosc-playground/docs/meanwellPS.md

 # Meanwell Power Supplies
+To select the right power supply for an application please check the voltage and curent range in documentation.
+Skycharge System use programmable mode and the voltage and current range is different then in factory default mode when the programming is not activated.
-In addition to the adjustment via the built-in potentiometer, the output voltage can be trimmed to 40~110% (depending from the PS specification/model, check the table) of the nominal voltage by applying EXTERNAL VOLTAGE.
+In the programming mode in addition to the adjustment via the built-in potentiometer, the output voltage can be trimmed to 40~110% (depending from the PS specification/model, check the table below) of the nominal voltage by applying EXTERNAL VOLTAGE.

 Adjustment of constant current level is allowable to: